Pricing Book a Demo

 Compliance with RoHS 2 is a complex process with many moving parts and changing requirements.
 This process is complicated further as regions outside of the EU adopt similar legislation, such as Korea RoHS and United Arab Emirates (UAE) RoHS.

 Companies that are in scope of any RoHS legislation set themselves up for success by adopting a solution that supports long-term compliance through regulatory expertise and proven supplier engagement.
 Assent has the insight and technology needed to automate your RoHS compliance program.
-To learn more about leveraging the right data management platform for you, contact us.
+To learn more about our RoHS compliance software, contact us.